damianromanowski/homebridge-prismatik/README.md

 This is a basic plugin to enable Prismatik support for Homebridge.
 It allows you to turn Prismatik on and off, and adjust the brightness, hue and saturation levels.

+## Installation

+1. Install homebridge using:
+  * `npm install -g homebridge`

+2. Install this plugin using:
+  * `npm install -g homebridge-prismatik`

+3. Update your configuration file.
+See the sample below.

 ## Configuration

 To use with Homebridge, you'll need to update your config file like so: